-Our main P.E. sessions will be on Tuesdays, Wednesdays or Thursdays (this varies from term to term – and can vary from week to week, depending on other activities in school).
+Our main P.E. sessions will be on Mondays or Tuesdays, (this varies from term to term – and can vary from week to week, depending on other activities in school).
 In the summer term our P.E. sessions are outdoors, weather depending.

 The children are encouraged to dress and undress by themselves as much as possible, so it is a very good idea to practice putting on and taking off P.E. kit, coats and school uniform.
 Obviously help is given with difficult buttons and buckles, although Velcro fastening shoes are extremely practical and promote your child’s independence.